Comparing Digital Brands Group (NASDAQ:DBGI) & Duluth (NASDAQ:DLTH)

-Digital Brands Group (NASDAQ:DBGI) and Duluth (NASDAQ:DLTH) are both small-cap retail/wholesale companies, but which is the better stock?
-We will contrast the two companies based on the strength of their dividends, analyst recommendations, institutional ownership, risk, valuation, earnings and profitability.
+Digital Brands Group (NASDAQ:DBGI) and Duluth (NASDAQ:DLTH) are both small-cap retail/wholesale companies, but which is the superior business?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, analyst recommendations, dividends and valuation.

-This is a breakdown of recent ratings and recommmendations for Digital Brands Group and Duluth, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for Digital Brands Group and Duluth, as provided by MarketBeat.

 |Sell Ratings